What is Soda Ash for Tie Dye and How to Apply Them?

 This product can be applied to dyed materials made from almost anything; however cotton, ramie, linen and rayon and their blends gives the best possible outcome.

-Also, In hardware stores, you will find sodium hydroxide as lye and Tri-Sodium Phosphate as a heavy-duty cleaner.
+Also, in hardware stores, you will find sodium hydroxide as lye and Tri-Sodium Phosphate as a heavy-duty cleaner.

 Although this article is intended to proffer you important information about soda ash, we tried to blend few dyeing related aspects, such as tie-dyeing and tie-dyeing with soda ash.
 Hope it turns out handy and worthwhile to you.
+To enrich your knowledge further, we recommend you read the fabric dye vs tie dye article.

 REFERENCES